open-education-hub/methodology/chapters/building-blocks/overview/reading/README.md

 Of relevance are the roles of those who manage, develop or contribute to content, detailed in [the "Roles" section](../../../roles/overview/reading/README.md).

-And the guidelines for maintaing content, presented in [the "Curating and Maintaining Content" section](../../../curate-maintain/overview/reading/README.md).
+And the guidelines for maintaining content, presented in [the "Curating and Maintaining Content" section](../../../curate-maintain/overview/reading/README.md).

 Conventions used in this methodology are detailed in [the "Conventions" section](../../conventions/reading/README.md).